Original Bev Doolittle Art

 A rare find: all these prints are UNframed!
 Enjoy matting and framing them to suit your tastes and decor.

 All prints are original, signed, and numbered.
 All chapbooks are originals.

-These prints are in their original sleeves, with descriptive card from the gallery.
+These prints are in their original sleeves, with a certificate of authenticity from the gallery.